kinonn/split-flap-display-web/README.md

-# Home Split Flap Display - Web Interface
+﻿# Home Split Flap Display - Web Interface

 A clean, Google-inspired web interface for controlling a split-flap display via MQTT.
+The single page lets anyone queue a message, watch the live display state, and manage the queue (view, remove, and inspect message history) in one place.

 ## Features

-- **Minimal UI**: Google-style homepage with centered title and input
+- **Single-page UI**: Title, live "Now showing" panel, character picker, queue composer, and queue/history viewer all live on one page (`/`).
-- **Real-time updates**: Server-Sent Events (SSE) for live display state
+- **Real-time updates**: Server-Sent Events (SSE) push queue, current, and history changes; MQTT feedback from the display drives the "Now showing" text.
-- **Character validation**: Only valid split-flap characters accepted
-- **Visual feedback**: Typed characters highlight in the valid character set
+- **Character validation**: Only valid split-flap characters are accepted; typed characters briefly highlight in the valid character set.
+- **Queue management**: View, remove, and inspect the live queue and a rolling message history (last 50 submissions) without leaving the page.
+- **Priority**: Toggle "High priority" to jump the queue.
-- **MQTT integration**: Publish commands and subscribe to display state
+- **MQTT integration**: Publishes commands to the display and subscribes to its state topic.

 ## Valid Characters